Songs are proof

 **** | ||

-Hungarian | A többiek énekelnek. | both pronoun and verb are plural |
+Hungarian | A többiek énekelnek. | plural pronoun, plural verb |

 English | The others sing. | same logic as Hungarian |